 Can You Ever Truly Stop Loving Someone You Truly Loved?

 To love and be loved is one of the best feelings in the world.
 And, to love someone unconditionally is something that not many people experience.
 However, love is not enough to make a relationship last.
-This may lead to the end of a relationship, and what is left behind is the memories you two had together and the happiness you felt when you were with them.
+This may lead to the end of a relationship, and what is left behind are the memories you two had together and the happiness you felt when you were with them.
+But, can you stop loving someone you loved so truly and deeply?
 In situations like this, it may feel like the love you had for them will never go away.
 Let’s accept that this feeling of never being able to stop loving them can be shitty – especially when you see them living their best life even after the breakup.

 5 Reasons Why You Simply Can’t Stop Loving Them